-"Pleasure," Lilaea said brightly, giving Percy a quick once over before turning to Poseidon, waving a clipboard for him to see, "We've got everything set up and are ready to leave when you are."
+"Pleasure," Lilaea said brightly, giving Percy a quick once over before turning to Poseidon, waving a clipboard for him to see.
+"We've got everything set up and are ready to leave when you are."

 "We are," Poseidon confirmed, "Lilaea and her team are monitoring a local reef and we are going to join them."

 "What will we be doing?"
 Percy asked.

-"Checking out a local reef, I'll show you the coral, hopefully introduce you to some fish, and perhaps if she needs it collect some samples for Lilaea."
+"Checking out a local reef, I'll show you the coral, hopefully introduce you to some fish, and perhaps, if she needs it, collect some samples for Lilaea."
 He smiled charmingly at the biologist who laughed and shook her head.

-"I have used one before," Percy reminded him exasperated as Poseidon adjusted his mask.
+"I have used one before," Percy reminded him, exasperated, as Poseidon adjusted his mask.

 "Fantastic," Poseidon said, steering Percy to the end of the boat.
 "You all set?"
 Poseidon asked, peering down at the boy.

-"Good, now if you ever want to get out, just let me know it's no big deal okay?
+"Good, now if you ever want to get out, just let me know.
+It's no big deal okay?
 Okay.
-Now, have fun."
-Poseidon said, and promptly pushed the boy overboard.
+Now, have fun," Poseidon said, and promptly pushed the boy overboard.

 Poseidon just laughed, "You're welcome, now stay to the side."

 "Now, I want to show you the reef, but you gotta be real careful okay?
 Keep your gloves on at all times and be gentle," Poseidon instructed over their radio.
 "This is a staghorn coral, it's a branching stony coral.
 Feel that?"

-They continued this way for a while, Poseidon pointing out coral that was safe to touch and Percy was completely engrossed, asking questions and exploring every crevasse.
-As Poseidon was describing a particular coral, a fish flapped against Percy's face and the boy flinched.
+They continued this way for a while, Poseidon pointing out coral that was safe to touch and guiding a totally engrossed Percy towards them, who would reach out and gently explore every crevasse, asking questions and demanding information.
+As Poseidon described a particularly pretty coral—"an almost burn red"—a fish flapped against Percy's face and the boy flinched.

 "Fish?"
-Percy repeated.
+Percy repeated, head turning.

 "Yes, they live here you know."